meginwinnipeg/workshops/content/handson/kumu/content/introkumu.md

 ## Key points from slides:

 - _Data Visualization:_ Display complex information in a way that makes it easier for your end user to explore or understand what you have done.
 - _Network Visualization:_ Displays complex relationships through an arrangement nodes and edges and can be categorized as physical or logical.
-A network can be also be represented using a mathematical notation with roots in graph theory.
+A network can be also be represented through mathematical notation with roots in graph theory.
 - Data is structured as nodes and edges with attributes of directionality, weight etc.
 - Before starting project it is good to step back and consider:
 	- your message